 |Today, there is a different kind of wall in society, one that separates us into two separate ecosystems.
 On one side, a world that relies on old ways of production – processes that use and abuse the number of resources the earth holds.
 It’s a place where products generate carbon footprints which are above and beyond what is sustainable for the planet.

 On the other side of the wall, a set of values that promote green ideas, green design, resourceful ideas that enter every part of the business, ideas that are more sustainable and more profitable, yet at the same time production practices that don’t impact and cause environmental damage on the Earth as a whole.

-Put simply, normal smart phone use up materials and cause environmental damage, mobile phones that are CO2 create less damage.
+Put simply, smartphones use up materials and cause environmental damage, mobile phones that are CO2 free create less damage.

 But smartphones are the must-have tools of the 21st century.
 With every passing day they increase in their capability, in the last 10 years, they have changed a 1000 fold in what they can do.
 When you look at some of the future designs and what they promise to do within; communication, healthcare, mobile money, learning, entertainment – smartphones are truly improving our lives, changing how we live within the world about us.

 ‘Have the smartphone that you want’.
 However, choose a green mobile phone one comes with a reduced carbon footprint.
 One that considers the environment within its production and there are 100’s of phones that do this now.
 But what do you look for with so much choice?